luciolcv/luciolcv.github.io/_news/llm_entailment.md

 related_posts: false
 ---

-📝 New [preprint](https://arxiv.org/abs/2406.14894) out on on the limits of LLMs in lexical entailment recognition 🔬
+📝 New [preprint](https://arxiv.org/abs/2406.14894) out on the limits of LLMs in lexical entailment recognition 🔬